LILJANA MEAD MARTIN

 At the heart of my artistic practice lies an engagement with altered landscapes—charred remnants and regenerative growth.
-Through sculpture and mixed media, my work reflects on the temporal rhythms of ecological balance and the existential questions embedded in climate change.
-These projects offer a contemplative space for audiences to grapple with adaptation and resilience while engaging with the material and symbolic dimensions of environmental shifts.
-Grounded in the land itself, my practice aims to create visual narratives that resonate deeply and provoke meaningful dialogue.
+Through sculpture and mixed media, my work reflects on ecological relationship and the existential questions embedded in the existence of climate change and the anthropocenic age.
+My artwork and projects offer material traces of this research as well as contemplative space for audiences to grapple with their own adaptability, while engaging with the material and symbolic dimensions of embodied ecologies.
+Grounded in land and the concept of “resource” itself, my practice aims to create visual narratives that resonate deeply with our current ecological moment.

 ENVIRONMENTAL RESEARCH & COLLABORATION